 Containers are just around the corner for the Windows community, and this article takes a closer look at using SQL Server containers.
-The author discusses the value, use cases, and means for taking advantage of SQL Server containers today.

 Consultants play a major role in helping companies deliver software.
 How do these consultants tackle lock-in and build portable solutions?
 In this interview, OpenCredo's Nicki Watt tackles this topic.